siddhartha-gadgil/presentations/KWK.md

 capabilities in many cognitive tasks.
 * Algorithmic methods of proving are already powerful in mathematics.
 * For automating mathematics:
     * clear approaches and work-points.
     * no evident barriers?
 * Partial progress towards the automating mathematics can lead to
     * New uses of computers in discovering mathematics.
     * Semantic search in the literature.
     * Automatic experimentation, testing, plotting, etc.
     * Search for objects with desired properties, combining various approaches.

+## KSOM lecture

+### KSOM Abstract

+Starting with just the rules of chess, it took four hours of playing against itself for AlphaZero, a computer program, to become the strongest chess player on the planet, playing with a "dynamic, open style" and preferring moves that are "risky and aggressive".
+With a couple of days of self-play, AlphaZero discovered the best standard openings, and even discarded a few of them.

+Could computers similarly acquire all the major capabilities used by Mathematicians and the Mathematics community in the discovery and proof of Mathematical results and concepts?
+The use of computers for experimentation and computations while doing mathematics has become routine, and computers have also begun to provide rigorous proofs of special classes of results, presumably beyond human capabilities.
+Further, interactive proof systems allow the verification of results in collaboration with mathematicians.
+We shall sketch some of the ways in which computers are increasingly being used in producing mathematical proofs.

+It is however in other cognitive domains, such as board games, visual and linguistic tasks etc. that computers show superhuman capabilities, including of a nature that were believed to be especially difficult for machines.
+We discuss some of these successes, what is behind them, and what this suggests for the future of computers in mathematics.